-Location: Copan - Rise and shine for a long day of travel, leaving at around 4 am to beat the rush-hour traffic around Guatemala City.
-All up you'll be spending 8 hours driving to Copan by private vehicle, and while the scenery is breathtaking in sections, it's a good idea to pack a book or download a few podcasts.
-There will also be an informal Spanish lesson to liven up the journey and sharpen your skills.
+Location: Copan - Rise and shine early this morning to beat the rush-hour traffic around Antigua.
+Departing at around 4 am, you’ll drive towards Copan.
+Along the way, your leader will run an informal Spanish lesson, providing you with some useful phrases to break the ice with the locals.
 Head into Honduras through the wild countryside of eastern Guatemala, arriving in the charming town of Copan in the early afternoon.
-While most people use Copan as a base to explore the nearby ruins, there are plenty of other points of interest, both along the cobblestone streets and set into the lush surrounds.
-Maybe get started in the Central Plaza and follow your nose to cafe.
-Or perhaps head to the nearby hot springs on an optional tour.
-Less than USD 50 gets you hours of soak time in mud baths, steaming natural baths and refreshing pools plus dinner, all set along winding jungle paths.
+While most people use Copan as a base to explore the nearby ruins, there are plenty of other points of interest, both along the cobblestone streets and set into the lush surroundings.
+Maybe get started in the Central Plaza and follow your nose to a cafe, or maybe head to the nearby natural hot springs.
+This optional tour gives you hours of soaking in mud, steaming natural baths and refreshing pools in the lush jungle, with an included dinner.

 Day - 19

 Location: Copan - This morning, join your leader and explore the World Heritage-listed ruins of Copan – the southernmost of the great Maya sites.
 It's unique because of the numerous elaborate stelae (carved columns) still intact among temples, excavated vaults and walls inscribed with ancient faces.
 After your exploration (don’t forget your camera today!) the rest of the afternoon is free to choose your own adventure.
 Maybe check out some fine feathered friends at the Macaw Mountain Park or visit the Temple of Rosalila.
 If you didn’t get to the hot springs yesterday, this afternoon is the perfect opportunity to soak away your active morning.